 Confession 7: Being a travel blogger can be hard on relationships.

 Nobody talks about this much, but if you travel without your significant other, as I often do, it can be tricky to find a balance.
-My husband gets six weeks of vacation a year.
-Much of that we spend in Canada each summer.
+Your spouse or partner may have a full-time job that only allows a certain amount of leave.

-As a result, I often go without him.
+As a result, you may often travel without your partner.
 While I aim to be away for no longer than a week at a time, it doesn’t always work out that way.
 In May, I was in Ireland for over two weeks.
 Then I was home for 22 hours, then off to Italy for five days.

-It often feels like a tug-a-war between spending time with your spouse or travelling.
+It often feels like a tug-a-war between spending time with your partner or traveling.
 My irregular schedule can also make it difficult to maintain friendships.
 Friends often complain, but you’re never here.
 I don’t have all the answers, but try my best to balance travel with relationships.
 Both of which are important to me.

 Lesson to You: Everything has a trade-off.
 Yes, I may travel more often than most people.
 But you probably make it to more friend’s birthdays.
 You’re likely there for the important stuff more than I am.
 Friends have been disappointed when I miss important life events.

-Confession 8: Many travel bloggers only talk business with other travel bloggers.
+Confession 8: Many travel bloggers only talk about business with other travel bloggers.

 I think this is a huge mistake and one that I made early on as well.
 It’s inevitable that if you get a few travel bloggers together, we’ll quickly end up talking about the business of travel blogging.
 I.e. new projects/campaigns/income generation, etc.